sircanadaa/TOL/TOL README.txt

+When unziping make sure that the whole folder sits inside of \plugins It will look like \worlds\plugis\TOL\files
+Make sure you have a working KillTable.db in this folder.

 order to install is:

-Tol1-17-1.xml
+Tol.xml

 Tolminwin.xml

 cp_mobTableFiller.xml

-scan_highlight.xml from bast folder

-make sure you have damage set to 2 "damage 2" in your client

-if it errors on install the Ardinfo.db file that is included needs to go into MushClient/Log/
+Optional:
+WhereMinwin.xml